Documentation Index

 • Calculation Formula: Enter translate("<SCRIPT KEY>",@<EXPORT KEY>), where:

-• <SCRIPT KEY> is the script key from the Translate element.
+• <SCRIPT KEY> is the script key from the Translation element.
 In our case, rating.

-• <EXPORT KEY> is the export key of the input field we created earlier.
+• <EXPORT KEY> is the export key of the input field you created earlier.
 In our case, sys:school:gpa.

 Save the field.